-Sponsor Refugees are delighted that Nadine Daniel has been awarded the British Empire Medal for her services to Interfaith and Community Relations in Merseyside and that Sean Ryan has been awarded an MBE for his services to refugee resettlement.
+Sponsor Refugees are delighted that Nadine Daniel (pictured below) has been awarded the British Empire Medal for her services to Interfaith and Community Relations in Merseyside and that Sean Ryan (pictured left) has been awarded an MBE for his services to refugee resettlement.

 Nadine Daniel is the Refugee Coordinator for the Church of England, and has helped numerous Churches around the UK start their journeys of Community Sponsorship.
 Her work is based in Liverpool, where she also founded the Hope+ Food Bank, before starting out her career as a Refugee Coordinator.

 Sean Ryan is the Caritas National Coordinator for Community Sponsorship.
 He helped design the Community Sponsorship scheme and was a part of the group St Monica’s Catholic Church in Manchester that were first to welcome a Syrian refugee family to the UK through Community Sponsorship.

 Tim Finch, the Director of Sponsor Refugees commented,